coro121/technical-writer/api-authentication.md

   - curl
 - A bearer token to authenticate API calls.
 For a short-lived token, use the following process.
 To generate tokens from service accounts, see Authenticate.

-- Skyflow account, vault, and workspace details:
+- Your Skyflow account, vault, and workspace details

-  1. In Studio, click vault menu icon > View vault details.
-  1. Note your Account ID, Vault ID, and Vault URL values.

 - Your environment's Management API URL: